Bandits with Stochastic Experts: Constant Regret, Empirical Experts and Episodes: Introduction

 Meta-learning algorithms take a model-based approach, where the invariant-structure (hypothesis space in \cite{azar2013sequential} or meta-prior in \cite{cella2020meta,kveton2021meta}) is first learnt to make the optimal decisions, while most contextual bandit algorithms are policy-based, trying to learn the optimal mapping by imposing structure on the policy space.
 Our approach falls in the latter category of optimizing over policies (aka experts) from a given finite set of policies.
-However, contrary to the commonly assumed deterministic policies, each policy in our setting is given by fixed distributions over arms conditioned on the context which is learnt by bootstrapping from offline data.
+However, contrary to the commonly assumed deterministic policies, each policy in our setting is given by fixed distributions over arms conditioned on the context (learnt by bootstrapping from offline data).
 Using the estimated experts, in each episode (where both the arm reward per context and context distributions change), we quickly learn the average rewards of the experts by collectively using samples from all the experts.

-In \cite{sen2018contextual}, a single episode of our setting is considered for the case where policy and context distributions are known to the agent, thus it does not capture episodic learning.
-Instead, we build on the Importance sampling (IS) approach therein and propose {\em empirical IS} by the learning of expert policies via bootstrapping from offline data, and adapting to changing reward and context distributions online.
-Furthermore, we tighten the single episode regret from logarithmic in episode length to constant.
+Previously in \cite{sen2018contextual}, we studied the non-episodic version of this problem in the full-information setting where expert policies and context distributions are known to the agent.
+The strategy presented therein guarantees a worst-case regret that scales logarithmically in the time-horizon.
+Their analysis built upon the results of \cite{sen2017identifying} that studied a best-arm identification variant of the problem.
+In this work, we tighten the existing guarantee and prove a constant (time-independent) regret bound.
+Further, we provide techniques that reduce the computation complexity to be logarithmic in the number of experts per time (previously linear in the number of experts per time).
+We then generalize the full information setting to the case of empirical experts and unknown context distributions and also study the episodic version of the problem.